VitalsZen/VitalsZen/README.md

 **Data & Visualization:** Flourish
 **Tools:** Git | GitHub | Docker | CI/CD

-### 💡 Quick Facts

-- Fast learner who builds by doing
-- Open to new tools and team needs
-- Eager to contribute and grow as an intern
+About me:
+I learn fast by doing, enjoy picking up new tools, and am eager to grow as an intern while building the skills to contribute meaningfully in the future.

 ### 📫 Let’s Connect